Online News Association: Online Journalism Awards (OJAs)

-The Online News Association administers the Online Journalism Awards, the only awards honoring excellence in digital journalism.
+The Online News Association administers the Online Journalism Awards, a set of global awards honoring excellence and innovation in digital journalism.
 The OJAs focus on independent, community, nonprofit, major media and international news sites.
-Ten awards now come with a total of $60,000 in prize money, courtesy of the Gannett Foundation and the John S. and James L. Knight Foundation.
-The awards were launched in May 2000 as a joint effort of the Online News Association and the Columbia University Graduate School of Journalism.
+The awards were launched in May 2000, initially as a joint effort of the Online News Association and the Columbia University Graduate School of Journalism.
 Winners are announced at the annual conference.